Manning Monthly Income Fund

 The Fund does not anticipate using leverage and derivatives for speculative purposes.
 The Fund will not seek to use gearing to boost returns.

-Manning Asset Management charges a base fee of 0.5% of the Net Asset Value of the Fund holdings per annum.
+Manning Asset Management charges a base fee of 0.5% of the balance per annum as at the last calendar day of each month.
 In addition, a performance fee of 10% of the Fund’s outperformance (post base fee) of the RBA cash rate calculated on a monthly basis, plus taxes is charged.
 This is subject to a high watermark and a cost recovery fee of up to 0.18% per annum.

 In addition, there is a buy/sell spread of 0.25%/0.25% charged at time of investment (except for distribution reinvestments).
 This is paid into and retained by the Fund.